CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.2.2.3 Clients on Windows 10.txt

 ### 3.3 Requirements for increased protection requirements

-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### SYS.2.2.3.A21 Use of the Encrypting File System EFS (CI)
 Since the Encrypting File System (EFS) protects the keys used with the password of the user account, a complex password SHOULD be used.
 In addition, restrictive access rights SHOULD protect EFS encrypted files.
 Instead of the administrator, a dedicated account SHOULD be the recovery agent.
 In this context, its private key SHOULD be saved and removed from the system.
 In doing so, backups of all private keys SHOULD be created.
 When using EFS with local user accounts, encryption of the local password storage using Syskey SHOULD be used.
 This can be omitted if the operating system function Credential Guard is used.
-When using EFS, users should be trained in using EFS correctly.
+When using EFS, users should be trained in the correct handling of EFS.

 #### SYS.2.2.3.A22 Windows PowerShell (CIA)

 The execution of PowerShell and WPS files SHOULD only be granted to administrators.
-The PowerShell version itself SHOULD be centrally logged and the logs monitored.
+The PowerShell execution itself SHOULD be centrally logged and the logs monitored.
 The execution of PowerShell scripts SHOULD be restricted by the Set-ExecutionPolicy-AllSigned command to prevent the accidental execution of unsigned scripts.

 #### SYS.2.2.3.A23 Extended Credential Protection in Windows 10 (CI)

-On UEFI-based systems, SecureBoot SHOULD use and monitor the status of LSASS protected mode at system startup (see SYS.2.2.3.A11 Credential protection in Windows 10).
+On UEFI-based systems, SecureBoot SHOULD use and monitor the status of LSASS protected mode at system startup (see SYS.2.2.3.A11 Credential Protection in Windows 10).
 If remote maintenance of the client systems is provided by means of RDP, the option "restrictedAdmin" SHOULD be used when using Windows 10 in a domain from the functional level 2012 R2.

 #### SYS.2.2.3.A24 Activation of the last-access timestamp (A)